 I cut Rudolph’s name from Red Adhesive Foil and then cut out an oval to fill in the “O’ in his name to look like his red nose.

-Carefully separate the names by cutting around them leaving as much of a border as possible.
+Carefully separate the names by carefully cutting around them.
 Weed each name.